kkanggu/Online-Judge/README.md

 >	It's similar as Knapsack problem.
 >	First, I used Memoization with rest memory.
 But memory can be 100m, it used too much memories.
 >	So I changed to use with total additional memory.
 But it works wrong.
 I'll fix it.

+***
+### Day 45
+#7579 Fail.
+(Application)
+>	DP
+>	I failed this at 23%.
+What I'm writing is code simplicity and efficiency.
+>	I used recursive function like knapsack.
+Whether use this or not, and check next app.
+>	If total application is 20, the worst case, I call function about 1m(2^20)
+>	Sure I can skip some procedure, it can be reduced to 100k(1/10)
+>	But if I concentrate on DP, I can loop about 20k to solve this problem.
+>	If max of restarting cost over 10k, I have to find better way.
+>	But at this problem, DP is very easy and efficient way to solve.

+#7579 End.
+(Application)
+>	DP
+>	DP is easy way to solve this problem.
+>	Restarting memory is c, application memory is a.
+>	Make array size of sum of c, and check every app with every c.
+>	If loop starts from bottom, it add multiple times with one app.
+So I had to start from top.
+>	I had to get minimum c with maximum a, so compare with Integer.max.